-In it’s native Australia, Eucalyptus Blue was recognized as the most disinfecting of all eucalyptus and was traditionally used as a to fight off colds and flu.
+In its native Australia, Eucalyptus Blue was recognized as the most disinfecting of all eucalyptus and was traditionally used to fight off colds and flu.

 Topical ointments containing eucalyptus have been used in traditional Aboriginal medicine to support wound healing.
 Various uses of eucalyptus have spread to other traditional systems around the globe, including Chinese, Indian (Ayurvedic), and Greco-European systems over the past centuries.
 The French government planted eucalyptus trees in Algeria in 1857.
 In just five years the trees turned a once marshy land where they were planted, into a drier region, which ultimately reduced the mosquito habitat, giving the eucalyptus the name “fever tree.”
 The trees went on to be planted in other areas.
 During the 19th century in England, eucalyptus was used in hospitals to clean urinary catheters.
 Many studies later revealed that eucalyptus oil contains substances with microbial properties, confirming the British use as a cleaning agent.

 The use of cypress as medicine dates back to the time of the Pharaohs, applied for its astringent, tonifying, decongestant, and diuretic properties.
 It was commonly used for funerals and burial sites.
 Drawing from its mythological symbolism and associations, the scent is suggested as being helpful during times of transition and grief.
 As an aromatic plant, it is known for its respiratory, circulatory, and dermatological uses.